AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-06.md

 ```

 That's it!
 This project has room for many improvements, but I will left this task for the reader.

+WebSharper is a very powerful framework and there are several features we didn't cover on this tutorial.

 Hopefully, it helped you to get started to WebSharper framework and from here, you can take a look at the official documentation.